 Try and buy mouthwatering, locally made cuisine at Log Barn 1912.
 Established in 1995, the food store specializes in locally made meats, such as sausages and beef jerky, as well as pies, tarts, and condiments, such as caramel syrup and BBQ sauce.
 Surrounded by tree-filled hillside and evergreen plains, the shop also features sculptures of dinosaurs, including one of a tyrannosaurus rex pulling a wagon.
 Children will love observing the local goats; watch as they walk up a bridge and wait for food to be hoisted to them.
-Put Log Barn 1912 into our Armstrong trip itinerary planner to see other points of interest to visit during your vacation in Armstrong.
+Put Log Barn 1912 on your schedule, and learn what else deserves a visit by using our Armstrong trip planner .

 Unable to display map at this time.
 Please try again later.